SkylineCommunications/Skyline.DataMiner.GithubTemplate.RegressionTest/README.md

     2. Add Secrets in the GitHub settings of your repository (SONAR_TOKEN, DATAMINER_DEPLOY_KEY)
 5. Clone your repository onto your local machine
 6. Open the AutomationScript.sln Visual Studio Solution
+7. Rebuild the solution to register correctly all pre-installed nugget packages
-7. Change the constant values dependent on your project/customer at: Library\Consts\TestInfoConsts.cs
+8. Change the constant values dependent on your project/customer at: Library\Consts\TestInfoConsts.cs
-8. There are two Automation Scripts automatically added
+9. There are two Automation Scripts automatically added
     1. Customer-AS-RegressionTests: This optional script can be used to automatically run all Regression Tests on your system.
 You should add the names of the regression tests scripts on here
     2. RT_Customer_MyFirstRegressionTest: This is your first regression test script.
 In the script you should change the TestName, TestDescription and add all test cases that want to test.
 A test case is typically a dedicated class file stored in the the TestCases folder of your project.
 Here you define the actual test logic.
-9. Rename all Automation Scripts (_Customer_ should have the right abbreviation)
+10. Rename all Automation Scripts (_Customer_ should have the right abbreviation)
     1. Rename VS Project
     2. Rename XML file and its Name tag
     3. Rename CS file
     4. Edit afterwards the csproj and sln files of your repository (search all)
-10. Implement your test!
+11. Implement your test!
-11. Deploy your test + Configure C:\Skyline DataMiner\QAPortal\QaPortalConfiguration.json
+12. Deploy your test + Configure C:\Skyline DataMiner\QAPortal\QaPortalConfiguration.json
     1. An example can be found under this repository Documentation/Examples/QaPortalConfiguration.json
     2. The ClientID and API key will be provided by the contact at Skyline Communications by registering the External Cluster on our internal QAPortal